michaelschulte/EADMSummerSchool/README.md

 Material for the EADM Summer School 2018 in Salzburg, Austria

-- workshop: slides and material
+- workshops: slides and material
 - keynotes: slides
 - literature: things to read
+- general: info, updates